Yunfei-J/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

-1. Using joystick to change your (user's) position on the timeline.

-  Move stick forward: proceed in time, i.e. to the future Move stick backward: move back in time, i.e. to the past Move stick left/right: view more details of the major event around the time you stopped at
+1. Using joystick to change your (user's) position on the timeline.<br /> Move stick forward: proceed in time, i.e. to the future <br /> Move stick backward: move back in time, i.e. to the past <br /> Move stick left/right: view more details of the major event around the time you stopped at <br />

-2. While the user time travels, the green LED will be on.
-  While the user stops, the red LED will turn on.
+2. While the user time travels, the green LED will be on. <br /> While the user stops, the red LED will turn on.